 Whether you return to your old instructor or not, it’s important to get back behind the wheel as soon as possible after your failed test.
-Just like a kid failing off a bike, you don’t want to overthink things and leave it too long.
+And, just like a kid failing off a bike, you don’t want to overthink things and leave it too long.

 There's no harm in forgetting about driving for a bit.
-Chill out for a day or two, put things into perspective and realise that in the UK, over 50% of people fail their driving test at any given time.
+Chill out, put things into perspective and realise that in the UK, over 50% of people fail their driving test at any given time.
 What's happened is quite normal, no matter why you failed.

 Don't drive yourself mad thinking about what happened.
 Memories are imperfect and your mind will play tricks on you.
-Look at your driving test report and revisit the feedback from your examiner, because awareness of what went wrong is always required.
+Look at your driving test report and the feedback from your examiner, because awareness of what went wrong is vital.